nishavenkatesh11/Pewlett-Hackard-Analysis/README.md

 ![Silver Tsunami](https://github.com/nishavenkatesh11/Pewlett-Hackard-Analysis/blob/main/Silver%20Tsumani.png)

-There are
-not enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+There are enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees.

 ### Additional query recommendations
 These two queries may provide more insight into the upcoming "silver tsunami":